AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 You can prevent AdGuard from using the "default route" by disabling it.
 It can be done via Advanced Settings -> ```network.extension.monterey.force.split.tunnel```.
 Note that enabling this setting will cause the problems described above

 <img src="https://cdn.adguard.com/public/Adguard/kb/MAC/mac_adguard_advanced_settings.png">

+<a id="mail-activity"></a>

+#### Compatibility with Protect Mail Activity

+Apple's Mail app now uses a proxy to hide a user's IP Address when downloading images from emails.
+However, it won't work if there's an active VPN connection.
+As it treats AdGuard as a VPN, it won't preload images automatically.

+For a deeper understanding of this problem, read [this article](https://kb.adguard.com/en/macos/solving-problems/protect-mail-activity).

+**Recommended solution**

+At this point, we recommend using a more traditional VPN service, such as AdGuard VPN, instead of the new Apple's privacy features.

 <a id="later"></a>